 Creating a Figure Preset for Simple Objects

 To apply a preset, we first have to create one in the Layout Editor.
-To do this, first open the Layout Editor from the Workspace by clicking the button.
+To do this, first open the Layout Editor from the Workspace.
 As a simple example, let’s draw a rectangle with rectangle tool in the drawing toolbar.

 Next, under the object tab in the properties band, change the line weight to heavy and fill color to blue.